 Moreover, if dealing with securities in Hong Kong, the S.F.C.
 Type 1 license is also required.
 The Securities and Futures Commission is the regulatory body that gives the Type 1 licence.
 Find out more about what implies to be an S.F.C. regulated entity in Hong Kong.

 Likewise, the Hong Kong Monetary Authority trade finance department regulates the trade finance activity of banks.
 The primary role of the H.K.M.A. is to ensure the stability of the Hong Kong currency and banking system.

 Velotrade holds all the necessary licenses to provide trade finance solutions to the Asia market.
 Velotrade is a digital trade finance platform with headquarter in Hong Kong.

 Generally speaking, the trade finance operation department performs due diligence on all the parties involved.
 The trade finance assistants and trade finance officers are responsible for the onboarding.
-To on-board new entities and allow them to use the platform, the onboarding process must be conducted.
+The onboarding process must be conducted to on-board new entities and allow them to use the platform.
 By doing so, the funding company makes sure the parties satisfy the legal requirements.

 In trade finance, lending corporates can provide funds in two ways:

 They grant funds directly using their capital.
 Hence, loading the balance sheet with debts and liabilities.
 Generally speaking banks and other traditional institutions do so.
 For example, HSBC global trade and receivable finance department or Standard Chartered Hong Kong trade finance unit.